ibm-cloud-docs/secure-enterprise/drift-detection.md

 2. Click **Settings**.
 3. Toggle **Detect drift** to **On**.

-If your use case requires it, you can run a drift detection scan manually from the Schematics workspace job page.
+If your use case requires it, you can run a drift detection scan manually from the {{site.data.keyword.bplong}} workspace job page.
 You can trigger the scan manually without worrying about any impact to the schedule for automatic drift detection.
 For more information, check out [Detecting drift in workspaces](/docs/schematics?topic=schematics-drift-note).
 {: note}

 ## Fixing drift